Emm451/H2Invest-Connect/README.md

 #### Expert Advisory Group:

-**Role:** Partnering with experts specialized in renewable energies and innovation can provide InvestAI Connect with crucial insights and recommendations.
+**Role:** Partnering with experts specialized in renewable energies and innovation can provide H2Invest-Connect with crucial insights and recommendations.

 **Impact:** Leveraging the expertise of this advisory group ensures that the platform remains aligned with industry trends.
 These insights enrich the platform's ability to accurately match projects with investor preferences and industry demands.